Facultad de Ciencias de la Empresa Facultad de Ciencias de la Empresa Facultad de Ciencias de la Empresa

 3.5.
 Subject learning outcomes

-1. Identify the fundamentals of the administration and direction of organizations.
+1. Identify the fundamentals of the administration and management of organizations.

 2. Describe and differentiate the different organizational functions: planning, organization, direction, and control.